251232215/cuijie/content/authors/admin/_index.md

     date: '2023-12'
     awarder: The Ministry of Education of the People's Republic of China

   - title: 'First Place Student Paper in Broadcast and Mobile Journalism Division'
     date: '2023-07'
-    awarder: Association for Education in Journalism and Mass Communication Annual Convention
+    awarder: Association for Education in Journalism and Mass Communication

   - title: 'The Outstanding Paper Award in the 15th Chinese Communication Conference'
     date: '2022-07-03'
-    awarder: Chinese Communication Conference
+    awarder: Association for Chinese Communication

     - title: 'The Outstanding Paper Award in the Doctoral Forum of Journalism and Communication at Tsinghua University'
     date: '2021-05'